 Probable Cause: Multiple physical disk errors in a single array typically indicate a failure in cabling or connection and could involve the loss of data.

 Corrective You can recover the virtual disk after multiple physical disks become simultaneously inaccessible.
-Perform igtriangle CAUTION: Follow the safety precautions to prevent electrostatic discharge.
+Perform

 Action: the following steps to recover the virtual disk: